 The effectiveness of the curriculum is documented through the assessment of the student's ability to successfully demonstrate the PSOs.
 PSOs are directly assessed in didactic courses.
 PSOs are indirectly assessed using the ABOs (PERFORM I and PERFORM A) in the experiential courses.

 The School of Pharmacy will administer the National Association of Boards of Pharmacy (NABP) Pharmacy Curriculum Outcomes Assessment (PCOA), a validated comprehensive exam, in January of each didactic (P-1 through P-3) year of the program.
 Aggregate results will be analyzed and shared with the faculty.
 Individual results will be shared with the students through their respective mentors to identify areas needing improvement.

 Licensure Examination Success Rate

-Graduates complete the NAPLEX (North American Pharmacy Licensure Exam) no matter to which state they apply for licensure.
+Graduates complete the NAPLEX (North American Pharmacy Licensure Examination) regardless of which state is considered for application for licensure.
 In addition, those applying in California for licensure must complete the CPJE (California Practice-standards and Jurisprudence Exam).
 Those applying in other states for licensure must complete the specific MPJE (Multi-state Pharmacy Jurisprudence Exam).
-The aggregate results (pass-fail with some information related to exam areas) of these exams are available to the School of BioPharmacy on a quarterly basis after examination.
-With proper candidate release forms completed, a more-thorough breakdown by individual is available for the NAPLEX.
-The aggregate information will be shared with the faculty; detailed candidate information will be analyzed by the Program Assessment Committee and shared with the faculty.
+The aggregate results (pass-fail with some information related to exam areas) of these exams are available to the School of Pharmacy on a quarterly basis after the examination.
+With proper candidate release forms completed, a more thorough breakdown by individual is available for the NAPLEX.
+The aggregate information will be shared with the faculty.